 The benefit entitlement for eligible employees and eligible dependents is as follows:

-If faculty members or employees having at least 10 years of service become deceased prior to retirement while still in full-time employment status, their children are eligible for the tuition benefits for up to 10 semesters, including any semesters already completed at the time of the parent’s death.
+If a full-time faculty member or employee having at least 10 years of service dies prior to retirement, his or her children, under the age of 24, are eligible for tuition benefits for up to 10 semesters, including any semesters already completed at the time of the parent’s death.

 Employees may register for any class that does not interfere with the employee’s regular work schedule.
-Upon request, a Vice President or Dean may approve a flexible work schedule for an employee to allow the employee to take a course during normal work hours.
+Upon written request, a vice president or dean may approve a flexible work schedule for an employee to allow the employee to take a course during normal work hours.
 Under such an arrangement, the flexible schedule must not negatively impact the functioning of the office.
 In addition, the employee’s regular work schedule must be adjusted to account for the time spent at class.

-In any given semester, the value of tuition remission benefits on a per-credit-hour basis shall equal the per-credit-hour rate of the least costly program at Temple University offering the degree.
-For instance, the calculated rate of tuition remission per-credit-hour for the Executive MBA (EMBA) program will not exceed the standard per-credit-hour rate for the traditional MBA program.
+In any given semester, the value of tuition remission benefits on a per-credit-hour basis shall equal the per-credit-hour rate of the least costly program offering the degree at Temple University.
+For instance, the calculated rate of tuition remission per-credit-hour for the Executive MBA program will not exceed the standard per-credit-hour rate for the traditional MBA program.